tbogdala/switchboard/README.md

 Switchboard is a web 'app' that is shipped as a single web page (HTML, JS, WASM and CSS) and is written with Rust, targetting WASM, for high performance.
-Other than communicating to the OpenAI-compatible API you set in the configuration, the app makes no other connections besides pulling the [lineicons](https://lineicons.com/) font.
+Other than communicating to the OpenAI-compatible API you set in the configuration, the app makes no other connections.

 Note: Everything is under heavy development right now; Consider any data as disposable as log compatability isn't guaranteed yet.